+Macros

 In a Microsoft Word document, "macros" refer to small programs or scripts written in Visual Basic for Applications (VBA).
 These macros are used to automate tasks or add custom functionality to your Word documents.
 Here's an overview of macros in Word:

 Automation: Macros allow you to automate repetitive tasks in your Word documents.
 For example, you can create a macro to format text, generate custom tables, or perform find-and-replace operations automatically.